Solution State NMR

-To access sub-ambient temperatures we need to replace the normal VT gas with a liquid nitrogen evaporator, so these must be run out of automation - book time here.
+To access sub-ambient temperatures we need to replace the normal VT gas with a liquid nitrogen evaporator, so these must be run out of automation - to book time please visit SharePoint.
 We haven't needed to go this low yet, but the minimum temperature attainable is estimated to be substantially lower than -100 °C.

-The maximum temperature possible for the BBO probe is 180 °C, but for safety and various experimental reasons anything above 75 °C will also be run outside of automation.
+The maximum temperature possible for the BBO probe is 180 °C, but for safety and various experimental reasons anything above 75 °C requires special permissions.

 Teaching - Bruker Fourier 300

-The Bruker Fourier 300 (MHz) instrument is fitted with a 5 mm 1H/13C-observe probe (DUL/ES) currently equipped with a 60-position SampleXpress autosampler.
-The instrument is controlled using TopSpin 3.2pl7 on Windows 7.
+The Bruker Fourier 300 (MHz) instrument is fitted with a 5 mm 1H/13C-observe probe (DUL/ES) currently equipped with a 16-position SampleXpress Lite autosampler.
+The instrument is controlled using TopSpin 3.2pl7 on Windows 10.
 The primary use of this is for teaching, but research samples can be run on this at any time.

 Currently configured experiments in automation: